clairelubash/RevenueForecaster/README.md

 # IBM AI Enterprise Workflow Capstone

+A tool to predict revenue given a specific timeframe and market.
 The project description can be found [here](https://github.com/aavail/ai-workflow-capstone).

 ## Part 1: Data Investigation